SORSE/sorse.github.io/_events/panels/event-035.md

 language: English
 last_modified_at: 2021-01-27
 panelists:
-- Adrian Harwood, University of Manchester, leads mobile development efforts in his RSE group.
+- Adrian Harwood, University of Manchester, established and manages the Mobile Development Service (MDS) in the RSE group.
 - Peter Schmidt, University College London, has been an app developer in the private sector and now at UCL.
 - Mark Turner, University of Newcastle, leads mobile development efforts in his RSE group.
+- Patricia Barnby, University of Manchester, full time mobile app developer and member of the MDS since its conception.
 time:
   - - start: 2021-02-18T14:00:00Z
       end: 2021-02-18T15:00:00Z